I was stranded at sea on a cruise ship. Now I'm owed $37,000

 (CNN) — When she arrived back home after weeks stranded at sea on board the Pacific Princess cruise ship, passenger CJ Hayden, a San Francisco-based author and business coach, submitted a refund request right away.

-By her reckoning, she and partner Dave Herniko were owed around $37,500.
+By her reckoning, she and partner Dave Herninko were owed around $37,500.

 "They weren't going to charge us for the days that we spent floating around the Indian Ocean with nowhere to go," Hayden tells CNN.